rahim/easypg/README.md

 Known issues
 ------------

-* postgrer-pr has a known issue with rails 2.3.x versions, see http://github.com/mneumann/postgres-pr/issues#issue/1 the workaround for this may need to be loaded in the rake environment (not just rails init) for tasks to function correctly
+* postgres-pr has a known issue with rails 2.3.x versions, see http://github.com/mneumann/postgres-pr/issues#issue/1 the workaround for this may need to be loaded in the rake environment (not just rails init) for tasks to function correctly
 * db:reset fails with an auth error if the database user doens't yet exist
 * The default database.yml refers to only one user.
 Our script will probably fail using this approach as the user may be associated with another database when the script tries to drop them.
+* There's currently no uninstall script which means the plugin leaves behind a stray reference to override_rake_task in the Rakefile when it's uninstalled

 Future
 ------